 This is a place of local heritage significance and meets one or more of the local heritage criteria under the Heritage planning scheme policy of the Brisbane City Plan 2014.
 It is significant because:

 Historical

 CRITERION A

-The place is important in demonstrating the evolution or pattern of the city's or local area's history for the evidence it provides of the development of the trolley bus system in Brisbane, particularly the extension of services into new suburbs.
+The place is important in demonstrating the evolution or pattern of the city's or local area's history for the evidence it provides of the development of the trolley bus system in Brisbane.